MPakalns/stock-trading-data/README.md

 ## Usage

-Run "plot.py" (must have matplotlib installed; if not, run `pip install matplotlib')
+Run "plot.py" (must have matplotlib installed; if not, run `pip install matplotlib`)

 ## Contributing